ecupaio/personal-site/_drafts/how-to-create-a-jekyll-site-with-github-pages.md

 Open your repo with a text editor (Atom, Sublime, etc.) for the simplest way to edit and add all of your configurations

+#### Add a baseurl

+Since your site is going to be served from a subdirectory of your github profile, you need to add a baseurl in order to properly serve the CSS and JS among the other assets you will add.

+Open the `_config.yml` file in the root of your site repo.

+Add the

 #### Add a custom layout

 Jekyll comes with themes and layouts, but we want to make our very own custom site so we're going to add a custom layout.